Brockville (Province of Canada electoral district): Boundaries

 Brockville electoral district was based largely on the municipal boundaries of the town of Brockville, located on the north shore of the Saint Lawrence River in the eastern area of Canada West (now the province of Ontario).
 Brockville was the major centre of the electoral district.

 The Union Act, 1840 had merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
-The separate parliaments of Upper Canada and Lower Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
-35, s.
-2. The Union Act provided that the town of Brockville would constitute one electoral district in the Legislative Assembly of the new Parliament, but gave the Governor General of the Province of Canada the power to draw the boundaries for the electoral district.
+The separate parliaments of Upper Canada and Lower Canada were abolished.
+The Union Act provided that the town of Brockville would constitute one electoral district in the Legislative Assembly of the new Parliament, but gave the Governor General of the Province of Canada the power to draw the boundaries for the electoral district.

 The first Governor General, Lord Sydenham, issued a proclamation shortly after the formation of the Province of Canada in early 1841, establishing the boundaries for the electoral district: